The Best Mobile Apps for Travel

 VRBO

 We often use VRBO when we're interested in staying longer in one place, or if we don't like our hotel choices for some reason.
-The main advantage of VRBO, as we see it, is having a kitchen (and sometimes laundry.)
+The main advantage of VRBO, as we see it, is having a kitchen, laundry facilities, and a break from hotel living.
 It's a little more complicated to book with VRBO, but as long as you know that, we do like it for those specific purposes.

 Hotel Tonight

-We've used the hotel tonight app several times.
-Once, when our original booking fell through, and several times on road trips in the United States.
-It works great.
-The rates are often low as hotels are getting rid of their unsold rooms at the last minute.
+We've used the Hotel Tonight app to find last minute hotel rooms several times.
+Once, when our original booking fell through, and several times on road trips in the United States, it saved us.
+Hotel Tonight works great.
+Rates are often low (or upgrades impressive) as hotels are getting rid of their unsold rooms at the last minute.

 Once you’re there